 NAPM was incorporated on 27 January 2010.
-The purpose of NAPM is to take direct ownership of certain property assets if and when required.
+The purpose of NAPM was to take direct ownership of certain property assets if and when required.
 NAPM disposed of its remaining property on 5 July 2024.

-NAPM had one subsidiary during the quarter and at the reporting date, NARPS.
-On 30 September 2024, the shareholding in NARPS was transferred to NAMAI.
 On 17 December 2024, NAMGS authorised NAPM to make an application to the Registrar of Companies to voluntarily strike off NAPM on the basis that it has ceased to carry on business.
+On 12 March 2025, the strike off notice for NAPM was published in the Companies Registration Office (CRO) Gazette.
+This process is still ongoing.